Gamercave/Modular-Productivity-Software/README.md

 # Project Overview
 ## What is the Project
 The project is an open source productivity suite designed to be modular and accessible for as many individuals as possible with customisability being at its core.
-It has been produced as a part of coursework but i hope to maintain it after the fact, both to work as a protfolio but also because i believe a system like this is needed

 ## Ethos